Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 Wow!… CRUD operations completed.👏

-To see the files generated by GII for the functionality of CRUD, open :
+To see the files generated by GII for the functionality of CRUD, open:

 - views-`htdocs>CRUD>frontend>views>student`